 Hydrogen ICE vehicles demand slight adjustments when compared to conventional ICE vehicles.
 They serve as viable options for those who want greener vehicles than the normal petrol-powered ICEs but have limited access to battery-powered vehicles.

 The use of hydrogen technology may be most appropriate for off-road vehicles due to the infrastructure challenges that battery electric and fuel cell alternatives may face in these environments.
+Hydrogen policy and government incentives play a significant role in determining the feasibility and deployment of these technologies.

 Off-road vehicles, and some on-road off-highway vehicles, are perhaps best suited to hydrogen technology due to the difficulty of electrifying large and heavy structures.
 Unlike battery electric vehicles, which would require different designs for BEV powertrains to accommodate different sizes and duty cycles of off-road vehicles, hydrogen technology can provide a more standardized solution.
 Additionally, battery electric and fuel cell alternatives may face infrastructure challenges in off-road environments, making hydrogen technology a more practical option.